 Land, Air, Water Aotearoa (LAWA) has been established by like-minded organisations with a view to helping local communities find the balance between using natural resources and maintaining their quality and availability.
 LAWA connects us with the environment by sharing environmental data and information.

 LAWA is a collaboration of organisations with a common aim: to tell the story of our environment.

 Reefton Air Quality Monitoring

-There have been no exceedances of this standard in 2019.
+There have been no exceedances of this standard so far in 2020.